Melbourne’s Most Expensive Home

 The recent sale represents a 10% plus growth for each year that he has held the property.
-Which is phenomenal and shows there is still some strength in the top end.
+Which is phenomenal and shows there is great strength in the top end.

 There are three that spring to mind:

-, the Pratts gigantic estate on Studley Park Hill, estimated at $100M.
+The Pratts gigantic estate on Studley Park Hill, is estimated to be worth over $100M.

 Image credit Herald Sun.

 The Gandel’s Toorak mansion, is estimated at $70M.

 Or my personal favourite, Paul Little’s 11,000 sqm largest Toorak holding; Coonac Manor.

 The prices of the above three homes are all speculative as there wouldn’t be too many buyers out there for any of them.
 My tip is they would all be more expensive than Stonington, with some people estimating that they could even hit 9 figures.